lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 1/README.md

 - Split tables according to Second Normal Form (2NF)
 - Implement Third Normal Form (3NF)
 - Structure data into a relational model
 ## Step 3.
-Here's the screenshot of my output before i started data cleaning (see screenshot)
+Here is the screenshot of my output before i started data cleaning (see screenshot)
 ![screenshot](images/b.png)
 ## Step 4.
-Here's the screenshot of my output after I started data cleaning (see screenshot)
+Here is the screenshot of my output after I started data cleaning (see screenshot)
 ![screenshot](images/a.png)
 ## Here is the Physical Data Model
 ![screenshot](images/TURLA_Midterms%20Lab%201%20(ERD).png)